robotframework/SeleniumLibrary/docs/SeleniumLibrary-4.5.0rc2.rst

 SeleniumLibrary_ is a web testing library for `Robot Framework`_ that utilizes the Selenium_ tool internally.
-SeleniumLibrary 4.5.0rc1 is a new release with updated PythonLibCore to 2.1.0.
+SeleniumLibrary 4.5.0rc2 is a new pre-release with updated PythonLibCore to 2.1.0.
 The Updated PythonLibCore improves documentation readability and offers better support IDE using Language Server Protocol with Robot Framework test data.
 Compared to rc1, the rc2 fixes regression in